GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/faq-and-challenges.md

 ### "How do you prevent powerful nations from dominating new institutions?"

-**Short Answer**: Through structural design features that distribute power, protect minority voices, and create multiple centers of authority rather than single hierarchies.
+**Short Answer**: Through structural design features that distribute power, protect minority voices, and create multiple centers of authority rather than single hierarchies, with robust democratic safeguards constraining all enhanced roles.

-**Detailed Response**: The Treaty prevents great power domination through several innovative mechanisms:
+**Detailed Response**: The Treaty prevents great power domination through several innovative mechanisms with built-in ethical safeguards:

 **Polycentric Authority Structure**:
 - Multiple governance bodies (UNSC, UNGA, UNPA, Global Council for the Future) create competing centers of power